Chicken/codex-function/README.md

 ## Usage

+This library currently only supports ESM imports.
-The library will automaticly try to find a key in an environmental variable called `OPENAI_KEY`
+The library will automaticly try to find a key in an environmental variable called `OPENAI_KEY`.
 If you do not have this one you can manually set the key.

 ```js